uio-bmi/immuneML/docs/source/tutorials.rst

    :twitter:image: https://docs.immuneml.uio.no/_images/receptor_classification_overview.png

 This page provides an overview of tutorials for how to use immuneML for different use cases.
 If you haven't familiarised yourself yet with the immuneML YAML specification, please see :ref:`How to specify an analysis with YAML`.

+If you are getting started with your own dataset for the analysis, see :ref:`Analyzing Your Own Dataset` tutorial.

 .. toctree::
   :maxdepth: 1
   :caption: Dataset tutorials:

+  tutorials/analyze_dataset
   tutorials/how_to_import_the_data_to_immuneML
   tutorials/how_to_generate_a_random_repertoire_dataset
   tutorials/ligo_simulation_tutorials